pb-sliang/TAP/README.md

 )

 cd TAP
-sh setup.sh     # this will copy python scripts to FALCON virtual environment
+sh setup.sh     # this will copy python scripts to FALCON virtual environment $VIRTUAL_ENV/bin

+# Running TAP
-To run the program, first run FALCON on a small number of cells, in a directory different from where you normally run FALCON on the full data set:
+To run TAP, first run FALCON on a small number of ZMW cells, however, in a directory different from where you normally run FALCON on the full data set:
-(1) prepare a input.fofn file containing a small number of files.
+(1) prepare a input.fofn file containing a small number of cells in order to speed up computation.
+(2) prepare a configuration file (for example ecoli.cfg) containing FALCON parameters.
+(3) run FALCON by
+fc_run.py ecoli.cfg
-(2) prepare a configuration file (for example ecoli.cfg) containing parameters to run falcon, (3) run FALCON by fc_run.py ecoli.cfg where ecoli.cfg is the configuration file containing parameters to be tuned.
+where ecoli.cfg is the configuration file containing some of the parameters to be tuned.
 Set length_cutoff to a small value (for example length_cutoff = 500).
-(4) after FALCON has finished and .las file generated, run TAP programs by sh tap.sh.
-Note that tap.sh should be run in the same directory where FALCON was run (on a small number of cells) in the directory containing 0-rawreads subdirectory. this will generate two text files in the curren reporting the results of the calculation: ideal_ovlp.txt and actual_ovlp.txt.
-File ideal_ovlp.txt is the overlaps computed from the the read length distribution assuming the genome contains no repeats.
+(4) after FALCON has finished and .las file generated, run TAP programs by tap.sh.
+Note that tap.sh should be run in the same directory where FALCON was run (on a small number of cells) in the directory containing 0-rawreads subdirectory. tap.sh generates two text files in the current directory reporting the results of the calculation: ideal_ovlp.txt and actual_ovlp.txt.
+File ideal_ovlp.txt is the expected overlaps computed from the the read length distribution assuming the genome contains no repeats.
 File actual_ovlp.txt is from the daligner overlap normalized to so it can be directly compared to ideal_ovlp.txt.
+In both files, the first column is the minimum overlap length, below which the overlap will not be counted.
+The secon column is the normalized overlap. (this will be the right hand size of the equaltion above for ideal_ovlp.txt and the left side of the euqation for actual_ovlp.txt).
+These two files can be plotted together using plot_ovlp script to gnuplot:

-These two files can be plotted together using plot_ovlp: gnuplot plot_ovlp
+gnuplot plot_ovlp

+This generates a file plot_ovlp.ps.
+The name of the file and the details of the plot are set in plot_ovlp.